anyuzx/Prongs/src/contents/posts/2014-11-13-pivot-algorithm.md

 ## Python Implementation Using Numpy and Scipy

 The implement of this algorithm in `Python` is very straightforward.
-The raw file can be found [here](https://gist.github.com/anyuzx/91ffa2ea98ceea1abba5f70cbc83b307)
+You can download [raw file](https://gist.github.com/anyuzx/91ffa2ea98ceea1abba5f70cbc83b307).

 ```python
 import numpy as np